What is Obesity?

 According to the American Medical Association, obesity is now defined as disease and must be treated as such.
 Often, it is a chronic disease, meaning that its symptoms build slowly over an extended period of time.
 Morbid obesity can cause many life-threatening health problems and ultimately lead to a shorter life.
 The risk of an early death for those who are obese is two times that of a non-obese person.

 There are several medically accepted criteria for defining morbid obesity.
 You are likely morbidly obese if you are one or more of the following:

 - more than 100 lbs. over your ideal body weight, or

 - have a Body Mass Index (BMI) of over 40, or

-- have a BMI of over 35 and are experiencing severe negative health effects, such as high blood pressure or diabetes, related to being severely overweight
+- have a BMI of over 35 with significant additional health problems such as hypertension, diabetes, sleep apnea, joint disease, high cholesterol and/or infertility related to being severely overweight.

-If you are struggling with morbid obesity, and have been unable to achieve a healthy body weight for a sustained period of time, even through medically supervised dieting and exercise; gastric bypass surgery or lap band surgery may be right for you.
+If you are struggling with morbid obesity, and have been unable to achieve a healthy body weight for a sustained period of time, even through medically supervised dieting and exercise; Bariatric Surgery may be right for you.
 Together, you and your bariatric surgeon take steps to determine:

 - If surgery is the right treatment for you

 - Which type of procedure is right for you